JustYourFriendlyNeighborhoodProgrammer/Assignment_1/README.md

 4)	The to_string method generates a string representing a preorder traversal in which each local root is on a separate line.
 If a subtree is empty, the string "NULL" is displayed.
 Considered the output of a to_string method below and  show the tree that would be built by the following data lines.
-Is the resulting tree a binary search tree, a full tree, and/or a complete tree? (look at the linked jpg)
+Is the resulting tree a binary search tree, a full tree, and/or a complete tree? (look at the linked png)

 30
 15